LF-digitala-kanaler/LFDS/content/components/web/navigations/pagination.md

       ## Design rationale

-      Over the years a number of alternative design, all more descriptive have been tested in both qualitative and quantitive tests.
+      Over the years a number of alternative designs (all more descriptive) have been tested in both qualitative and quantitive tests.
 To the surprise of many the scaled down version in use has outperformed the more descriptive versions in all tests.
 Below are two examples of alternative versions which have been tested, and failed.

       **a/b-tested version**\